jronallo/iiif-workshop/workshop/preparation/browser.md

 # Browser

-Any recent version of Chrome or Firefox will work.
-Having both can sometimes be useful.
-Since an easy way to launch a [simple web server](web-server.md) involves installing a chrome extension, you may choose to use Chrome.
+Any recent version of Chrome or Firefox ought to work.
+Having both browsers available can sometimes be useful.
+Since an easy way to launch a [simple web server](web-server.md) involves installing a Chrome extension, you may choose to use Chrome.

-Instructions should work for the following (and may work for versions just below):
+Instructions have been tested with the following (and may work for versions just below):
-- Firefox 55+
+- Firefox 55
-- Chrome 60+
+- Chrome 60

 ## Viewing JSON